temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch: Manage batch jobs

-A batch job executes a command affecting multiple Workflow Executions at once.
+A batch job executes a command on multiple [Workflow Executions](/workflows#workflow-execution) at once.
-Specify the Workflow Executions to include and the type of batch job to apply.
-For example, to cancel all running 'YourWorkflow' Workflows:
+Use an SQL-like `--query` to select which Workflow Executions to include:

 ```
 temporal batch workflow cancel \